What To Say To Someone Who Is Hurting Emotionally

 Try Not To Interrupt

-Keeping your replies short can help your friend or loved one to talk freely without too many interruptions.
+Keeping your replies short can help your friend or loved one talk freely without too many interruptions.
 Every time you talk, you risk slowing down their momentum and making them nervous.

 You’ll find the right words to say, so don’t worry too much.
 Listen to your heart and be yourself.